 If you can't afford to purchase Adobe Acrobat, or if you just don't need all of the features it offers, there are many free online tools you can use for simple PDF editing.
 However, many of these tools also display misleading advertisements or ask you to sign up or pay for services you don't really need.
 We've done our best to weed though these sites to bring you a list of the most reliable and trustworthy tools.

 SmallPDF is really powerful tool that allows you to do just about everything with PDFs except direct editing.
 For example, you can upload multiple PDF files and then download a combined version as a single PDF file.
 You can also break up a larger PDF file into multiple documents, compress to make your PDF files smaller, and even convert a PDF to a Microsoft Word document (or vice versa).

 If you want to make simple annotations to a PDF, such as highlighting text or adding comments, DocHub is one of our favorite tools.
 It also allows you add text to documents, which means you can use it to fill out PDF forms.
 However, you cannot edit or remove any existing text from the file.
 Do note that you will have to create an account to use these features, unlike Small PDF.

-If you need to edit the actual text of a PDF file, we recommend Microsoft's Office Online suite (previously known as Office Web Apps).
+If you need to edit the actual text of a PDF file, we recommend Microsoft's Office Online suite.
 Office Online is a free, simplified version of Microsoft Office that you can access from any web browser.
 One of its best features is the option to convert a PDF to a Word document.

 You can then make changes to the actual text of the PDF, add and delete entire pages, and more.
 When you're done, you can download the file—Office Online can convert it back to a PDF if you prefer.
 Note that the formatting of the PDF may not always be preserved if you're converting a long or complex document.
 In our experience, however, we've found this tool to be the most reliable way to actually edit the text of a PDF file online.